CAPECO

 CAPECO has an Energy Educator on staff who provides public workshops and in-home services which instruct people on how to save energy.
 Energy Education programs promote self-awareness of how to control energy usage in the home through conservation, installation of self-help materials, and modifying consumption.
 Our Energy Educator may also be able to provide and/or install basic weatherization materials to income-eligible households.
 These may include but are not limited to: plastic window cover kits, a low-flow shower head, sink aerators, door sweeps, and outlet seals.

-To obtain energy education, please Contact Us or call 541-276-1926.
+For more information on these programs and services please Contact Us or call 541-276-1926.

 Community Action Program of East Central Oregon